 We premiered run. on Aug.
-11 and 12, 2017, at Point Green in Greenpoint, Brooklyn, and are currently working on a tour schedule for the piece.
+11 and 12, 2017, at Point Green in Greenpoint, Brooklyn, and are currently on a tour with the piece.
 If you would like us to bring run. to you, send us a message in our Contact tab.

 We would like to thank the Việt Tide Weekly Magazine for their sponsorship of run.
 We would also like to thank Brooklyn Arts Exchange (BAX), with support from the New York State Council on the Arts, the NYC Department of Cultural Affairs, and the Andrew W. Mellon Foundation, for their 2017 Summer Space Grant, which allowed us the space and time to create, develop and re-imagine much of the piece.

-Finally, run. would not be what it is without our in-house musician creating original music for our piece.
+Finally, run. and home. would not be what they are without our in-house musician creating original music for our piece.
 Here is some info about him below!